mythril-forge/homebrew-spells/spells/cantrips/sacred-flame.md

 ---

 ## Description
-Flame-like radiance descends on a creature that you can see within range.
-The target must make a Dexterity saving throw.
+Flame-like radiance descends upon a creature that you can see within range.
+The target must succeed on a Dexterity saving throw or take `1d8` radiant damage.
-A target takes `1d8` radiant damage on a failed save, or half as much damage on a successful one.
 The target gains no benefit from cover for this saving throw.
+If the target is a *fiend* or *undead*, then it also has disadvantage this saving throw.

 ## At Higher Levels
 When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d8` for each slot level.